Money in bank in 24 hoursApply now

 - It helps make Indian goods, commodities, and services more competitive in the global as well as the local markets

-Additionally, GST updates the present taxation system by removing an exhaustive list of direct taxes from the system and simplifies the taxation system with only three components of GST: CGST, SGST, and IGST.
+Additionally, GST updates the present taxation system by removing an exhaustive list of direct taxes from the system and simplifies the taxation system with only three components of Goods & Service Tax (GST): CGST, SGST, and IGST.

 Additional Read: GST Advantages and Disadvantages